-Blood pools at the lowest parts of the body leaving dark purple stains, the skin is discoloured and waxy, hands and feet turn blue.
-Finger and toe nails turn white as the blood leaves.
+Blood pools at the lowest parts of the body leaving dark purple stains, the skin is discoloured and waxy, and hands and feet turn blue.
+Finger and toenails turn white as the blood leaves.
 The eyeballs flatten and sink into the skull.

 Dead for a day

-Rigor mortis starts setting in about 4 hours after the moment of death and the muscles will continue to tighten for about 24 hours before the body will start to turn limp.
+Rigour Mortis starts setting in about 4 hours after the moment of death, and the muscles will continue to tighten for about 24 hours before the body will start to turn limp.
 The pooled blood will turn the skin into a blackish colour, the liver will shut down, and after 8 hours the body will start cooling more rapidly.
-Up until 6 hours after the moment of death, muscle spasm may occur.
+Up until 6 hours after the moment of death, muscle spasms may occur.

 The body is now the temperature of the surroundings.
-The head and neck is a greenish-blue colour that spreads through the body.
-The intestines melt and the smell of rotting meat is strong.
+The head and neck are a greenish-blue colour that spreads through the body.
+The intestines melt, and the smell of rotting meat is strong.
 Prince Charming is no longer recognisable.

 On the third day…

 That’s when the magic happens, right?
 Not really.
 The body gets covered in blisters and starts to bloat.
-If it’s found in water or in a warm environment it’s grotesquely swelled at this time.
-Fluids are leaking from all openings, a bloody froth leaks from ear and mouth.
+If it’s found in water or in a warm environment, it’s grotesquely swelled at this time.
+Fluids are leaking from all openings and a bloody froth leaks from the ears and mouth.